 What is clear is that the rate of innovation in the cloud is quickening, and it continues to evolve and transform.
 It’s becoming a platform for analytics, artificial intelligence, high-performance computing, and network transformation.

 The majority of today’s modern cloud data centers—public and private—are powered by Intel® Xeon® processors, and our latest offering, the Intel® Xeon® Scalable Processor family, builds on that legacy and delivers new features for the cloud—helping you deliver secure and agile digital services.
 It enables a common processor architecture spanning low-power, 8-core systems for edge computing up to an 8-socket system comprising 224 cores and supporting 12 TB of memory—all optimized for compute, storage, or networking workloads.
 It’s one of the ways we’re working to help you on your journey to the transformed computing environment that will enable you to bring your own innovations to the market faster and cheaper.
+Next month I’ll write about the steps you should take to be sure you’re getting the performance, security and value you need from a public cloud provider.

 To learn more about hybrid cloud, visit http://www.intel.com/cloud.